nshah-tibco/flogodemo/Co-Win-AppointmentAvailabilityApp/readme.md

 1. TIBCO Flogo® Enterprise - Since Co-Win public API's are allowed only to be accessed from IP address range only from India, so you will need TIBCO Flogo® Enterprise to generate the binary/docker image for this application and deploy it locally or on any PaaS platform like AWS, Azure, GCP in India region.
 2. SendMail Activity needs to be configured with Server, Port, Username, Password for sending email to the user about the available slots.
 3. TIBCO Flogo® Connector for Twilio - This app sends SMS to the user about the available PIN codes for vaccine appointment.
+So you will need to install this FLOGO Connector.

 ## Notes: